Theoretical constraints on tidal triggering of slow earthquakes: Harmonic stress perturbation response of stable sliding VW faults

 The fourth nondimensional parameter is

-which represents the ratio of tidal normal stress to the background (or constant) normal stress \parencite{perfettini2001frictional}.
-Since the tidal normal stress is of the order of kPa, and the background (or constant) normal stress is usually of the order of MPa, this parameter is much smaller than 1, and it is not the controlling parameter for tide-induced triggering.
+which represents the ratio of tidal normal stress to the background normal stress \parencite{perfettini2001frictional}.
+Since the tidal normal stress is of the order of kPa, and the background normal stress is usually of the order of MPa, this parameter is much smaller than 1, and it is not the controlling parameter for tide-induced triggering.

 The fifth nondimensional parameter is